 The mound is rumoured to be a Roman burial mound though if it is the site of a burial it is more likely to be of ancient British origin.

-On opposite sides of Main Road and the Tree Roots is the Black Horse Pub and a small row of houses that once comprised the Post Office and the Bakery.
+On opposite sides of Main Road and the Tree Roots is the Black Horse Pub (currently closed) and a small row of houses that once comprised the Post Office and the Bakery.

 The Black Horse was one of two taverns in the village until the other was demolished in 1971.
 During its time it has also incorporated a Blacksmiths Shop and been the Village Shop.